Conventional & 3D Mammogram Screenings

 Schedule a Mammogram Screening

-If you would like to receive a mammogram at Bassett Healthcare Network, please call 1-800-BASSETT to schedule an appointment, or request a referral with your primary care practitioner.
+If you would like to receive a mammogram at Bassett Healthcare Network, please call (607) 547-3600 to schedule an appointment, or request a referral with your primary care practitioner.
 If you already have an order, you can also do self-scheduling through MyBassett Health Connection.
+If you are uninsured or underinsured, contact the Cancer Services Program to find out if you may be eligible for free breast cancer screening.

 Bassett Healthcare Network provides convenient access to mammograms in Oneonta, Little Falls, Herkimer, Delhi, Cooperstown, and Cobleskill, and across Central New York through our mobile screening coach.